HubSpot/drop/docs/intro.md

 #### `tetherOptions`

 Additional options can be passed to customize Drop even further.
 These will get passed to the underlying Tether instance used to position the drop.
 See the the [Tether documentation](http://tether.io) for more information.
-Set to `false` to disable tether.
+Set to `false` to disable Tether.

 #### Defaults